sanjaysupanch/assignment/README.md

 <p> The generic class-based-views was introduced to address the common use cases in a Web application, such as creating new objects, form handling, list views,       pagination, archive views and so on.<br>

-   They come in the Django core, and you can implement them from the module django.views.generic.
+   It come in the Django core, and we can implement them from the module django.views.generic.

-   They are great and can speed up the development process.

 <h4>Here is an overview of the available views:</h4>